anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter06.md

 <a name="6.3.5"></a>
 ### 6.3.5 Image Security

+Images from untrusted sources must not be used (sec.img.001).
 Valuable guidance on trusted image creation process and image signature verification is provided in the "Trusted Images" section of the [OpenStack Security Guide](https://docs.openstack.org/security-guide/instance-management/security-services-for-instances.html#trusted-images/).
 The OpenStack Security Guide includes reference to the "[OpenStack Virtual Machine Image Guide](https://docs.openstack.org/image-guide/) that "describes how to obtain, create, and modify" OpenStack compatible virtual machine images.

-Images to be ingested, including signed images from trusted sources, need to be verified prior to ingestion into the Image Service (Glance).
-The operator will need toolsets for scanning images, including for virus and malware detection.
+Images to be ingested, including signed images from trusted sources, need to be verified prior to ingestion into the Image Service (Glance) (sec.gen.009).
+The operator will need toolsets for scanning images, including for virus and malware detection (sec.img.002, sec.wl.007).
 Adding Signed Images to the Image Service (Glance) is specified in [OpenStack Operations Guide](https://docs.openstack.org/operations-guide/ops-user-facing-operations.html#adding-signed-images).
+Image signing and verification protects image integrity and authenticity by enabling deployers to sign images and save the signatures and public key certificates as image properties.
+The creation of signature per individual artifact in the VNF package is required by [ETSI NFV SOL004](http://www.etsi.org/deliver/etsi_gs/NFV-SOL/001_099/004/02.03.01_60/gs_nfv-sol004v020301p.pdf).

 The chain of trust requires that all images are verified again in the Compute service (Nova) prior to use.

-Integrity Verification at the time of instantiation is required by [ETSI NFV SEC021](https://portal.etsi.org/webapp/WorkProgram/Report_WorkItem.asp?WKI_ID=53601) and the creation of signature per individual artifact in the VNF package is required by [ETSI NFV SOL004](http://www.etsi.org/deliver/etsi_gs/NFV-SOL/001_099/004/02.03.01_60/gs_nfv-sol004v020301p.pdf).
+Integrity verification at the time of instantiation is required by [ETSI NFV SEC021](https://www.etsi.org/deliver/etsi_gs/NFV-SEC/001_099/021/02.06.01_60/gs_nfv-sec021v020601p.pdf).

+Images must be also updated to benefit from the latest security patches (sec.gen.008, sec.img.007).

 <a name="6.3.6"></a>
 ### 6.3.6 Security LCM